-Note: Some quality cleaning cartridges have 50 white dots on the window side that are designed to be used to log the use of the cartridge.
+- 2. If a tape cartridge is in the tape drive, eject and remove the cartridge. - Note: Some cleaning cartridges have white dots on the window side that are designed to be used to log the use of the cartridge.
 Each time the cartridge is used, mark one of the dots on the cartridge with a pen or marker.
-When all of the dots have been marked, discard the cleaning cartridge.

-- 3. Grasp the cleaning cartridge (1 in Figure 2 on page 18) by the outer edges, with the window side up and the write-protect switch 2 facing you. - Lift the door on the front of the 20/40GB 4MM Internal Tape Drive and slide the cartridge into the opening until the loading mechanism pulls the cartridge into the drive and the drive door closes.
+When all of the dots have been marked, discard the cleaning cartridge. - 3.
+Grasp the cleaning cartridge by the outer edges, with the window-side up and the write-protect switch facing you. - Lift the door on the front of the tape drive and slide the cartridge into the opening until the loading mechanism pulls the cartridge into the drive and the drive door closes.